Hit/miss rain chances before the holiday weekend

 Some areas may get some nice rain, but unlikely to ease the drought

-Don’t expect the temperatures to change very much over the next several days.
-Highs on Thursday will be back in the lower half of the 90s and winds will remain light.
-A few other pop up storms may show up across central and eastern Kansas late in the afternoon.
-Those will die off closer to sunset.

-Friday brings about another hot day with highs in the 90s.
-Much of the afternoon will be without storms, but as a cold front drops into the area Friday night, scattered storms will move from north to south with the front.
-Severe weather is not likely, and some areas in the far west may not get any rain at all.
+WICHITA, Kan.
+(KWCH) - Rain chances will be on hold now until Friday evening when another cold front will be coming into Kansas from the north.
+It’s not a likely scenario, but chances will pick up for northwest and north central Kansas by early evening, and then it should spread farther south around 9 or 10 pm.

+Before the storms start, highs will once again warm into the 90s for much of the state.
+That’s warmer than average for early September.

-Highs will cool a bit into Saturday, but most of the state will still see highs in the upper 80s to near 90.
+It will only be slightly cooler for Saturday with northeast winds.
+Highs will still be in the upper 80s to near 90.

+Don’t expect any rain over the holiday weekend.
+Highs will be near 90 through Labor Day with a few scattered clouds.

 Wichita Area Forecast: